Clinical Cardiac Electrophysiology Fellowship

 Contact Number(s):

-The CCEP Fellow is selected from internal and nationwide applicants.
-In the fall of each year, all qualified applicants are offered in-person or remote interviews.
-During the interview process, each applicant has an opportunity to meet with each CCEP Core Faculty member, and if in-person, tour the EP laboratory, meet with the current CCEP fellows and support staff, and have lunch with the program director.
-By early winter, the CCEP Core Faculty convenes and selects the applicant with the best fit for the program; the program director then directly calls the selected applicant and offers the position.
-Written commitment is subsequently obtained.
+CCEP Fellows are selected from internal and nationwide applicants via ERAS.
+In the fall of each year, all qualified applicants are offered remote interviews.
+During the interview process, each applicant has an opportunity to meet individually with the CCEP Core Faculty member, and also with the current CCEP fellows and support staff.
+By early winter, the CCEP Core Faculty convenes and ranks the applicant with the best fit for the program.

 At the end of the CCEP fellowship program, the fellows should be able to: